-After a long search we have finally acquired huge stocks of the full range of Allen Bradley resistors.
-So hificollective are proud to offer you a broad range of values of the 0.125 watt, 0.25 watt, 0.5 watt, 1 watt and 2 watts.
+After a long search, we have finally acquired huge stocks of the full range of Allen Bradley resistors.
+So hificollective are proud to offer you a broad range of values of the 0.125 watts, 0.25 watts, 0.5 watts, 1 watt and 2 watts.

-For many many years these carbon composite resistors from the States have been held in high regard for hi-fi and for guitar amp use.
-Their natural organic tone is truely sublime.
+For many many years, these carbon composite resistors from the States have been held in high regard for hi-fi and for guitar amp use.
+Their natural organic tone is truly sublime.
 Unfortunately, production stopped in the 1990s and ever since then the stocks have been diminishing fast.

-These "hot-molded carbon" resistors offer the simpliest of concepts for a resistor design.
+These "hot-moulded carbon" resistors offer the simplest of concepts for a resistor design.
 They effectively consist of a solid cylindrical carbon resistive element with leads embedded at each end.
 Making them incredibly rugged and highly reliable, together with their non-magnetic and non-inductive characteristics these little gems are remarkable in performance and sound.

 Please note that these are NOS resistors and the actual true tolerances will be slightly more - please read the "special treatment" paragraph below on this.

 Follow this sequence when purchasing if you have a choice, the best resistors are at the top of the list.
-The RCR code that has a "*" at the end means it is not a true RCR type.
-The partial code is given for those who are searching with part numbers.
+The RCR code is denoted by an "R" at the end of the FIRST SKU, for example, HB1805R is an RCR, Military-grade version.

 PRICE 1 off